Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/10-cleanup.md

 ---
-title: Remove Cluster and Group
+title:  Cleanup
 ---

-Now that we've finished testing, we can remove the space and other resources we created for our sample application.
+Now that we've finished testing, we can remove the *Space* and other resources we created for our sample application.

 ```execute
 tanzu space delete {{< param  session_name >}}